daaimpathan/MASTERY-AI-V2/README.md

 - Google Gemini API for AI capabilities
 - Firebase for real-time features
+- Render.com for backend hosting
+- Netlify for frontend hosting
 - Open source community for amazing tools

 ---